liam-0/Data-Provenance-Auditing-of-Fine-Tuned-Large-Language-Models-with-a-Text-Preserving-Technique/robustness/readme.md

-Scripts, Utils & results for robustness to passive transformation evaluation.

-# Takeaway
+# Robustness to Passive Transformations
+Scripts, utilities, and experimental results.

+This directory contains scripts, utilities, and results for evaluating the robustness of invisible Unicode characters under passive transformations, including document format conversion, public APIs, and web platforms.

+## Key Takeaways

-All control and format unicode char were tested for invisibility, 130 were selected for testing.
+All Unicode format and control characters were systematically evaluated for invisibility.
+A total of 130 characters were selected for downstream experiments.

-## PDF
+## PDF Experiments

-### Creation and recovery through python
+### PDF creation and recovery via Python

-20 of them can be embedded in a pdf.
+Out of the 130 selected characters, 20 can be embedded into PDF files and subsequently recovered using a Python-based extraction script.
-Those are recovered with a python script.

-### Creation from txt doc, recovery through python
+### PDF creation from plain text and recovery via Python

-2 of them are preserved when converting from txt to pdf.
+When converting from a plain text (.txt) document to PDF, 2 characters are preserved and can be recovered through Python-based extraction.

-### PDF to Text
+### PDF to text (copy–paste)

-Trying to copy/paste characters from pdf viewer rather than through python script.
+This experiment evaluates recovery via manual copy–paste from a PDF viewer rather than programmatic extraction.
-Highly depends on the viewer, up to 20 preserved
+The preservation rate is highly dependent on the PDF viewer used, with up to 20 characters preserved in the best case.

 ## Public APIs

+We evaluated character preservation when interacting with publicly available language model APIs:

-ChatGPT regurgitates 32 of them when given as input or reading from a txt.
+- ChatGPT regurgitates 32 characters when provided as direct input or when reading from a text file.
-Le Chat regurgitates all 130 when given as input, repeat all of them defanged from a txt DeepSeek regurgitates all 130 when given as input or reading from a txt, 0 from pdf.
+- Le Chat regurgitates all 130 characters when provided as direct input, and preserves all of them when reading from a defanged text file.
+- DeepSeek regurgitates all 130 characters when provided as direct input or when reading from a text file, but none when the source is a PDF.

-## Web
+## Web Platforms

-130 are preserved on git, wikipedia and linkedin.
-The code source may show them in html or defanged.
+All 130 characters are preserved on common web platforms, including GitHub, Wikipedia, and LinkedIn.
+Depending on the platform, the characters may appear either directly in the rendered HTML or in a defanged representation within the source code.

-# Scripts
+## Scripts

-## comparChar.py
+### comparChar.py

-Load a text given in input, compare the common invisible characters between the given text and myText.
-Count them and provide the list in common_characters.csv
+Loads an input text file and compares invisible Unicode characters against a reference text (myText.txt).
+The script counts overlapping characters and outputs the results to common_characters.csv.

-# Files
+## Files

-## myText.txt
+### myText.txt

+Reference text used for recognition and preservation experiments.
-Used for recognition/preservation tests.
-Contains the 130 tested characters, between "A" and "B".
+Contains the 130 tested Unicode characters inserted between the characters “A” and “B”.

-## alphabet.txt
+### alphabet.txt

-The alphabet used in Paper Section 4.
+Defines the Unicode alphabet used in Section 4 of the paper.

-# Folders
+## Folders

-## CharSelection
+### CharSelection

-Scripts and output of all format/control unicode characters, list of final characters
+Scripts and outputs related to the enumeration of Unicode format and control characters, including the final selected character set.

-## Test API
-Contains tests with chatbot GUI
+### Test_API

+Experiments conducted using chatbot graphical user interfaces.

-## toPdf
+### toPdf

-Test with pdf conversion and recovery
+Experiments involving PDF generation and character recovery.

-## Web
+### Web

-Test recovery on website
+Experiments evaluating character preservation on web platforms.

-## tokenizer
+### tokenizer

-Test tokenizers behavior
+Experiments analyzing tokenizer behavior with invisible Unicode characters.